 View firewall rules

-Delete firewall rules (View firewall rule numbers, then delete the rule numbered 1)
+Delete firewall rules (Check the firewall rule numbers and delete rule number 1)

 Add 2001:67c:2960::64 or 2a00:1098:2b::1

-Then install 5.
-Automatically configure WARP WireGuard IPv4 network
+Then install 5. 自动配置 WARP WireGuard IPv4 网络

 wget --no-check-certificate -qO InstallNET.sh 'https://raw.githubusercontent.com/leitbogioro/Tools/master/Linux_reinstall/InstallNET.sh' && chmod a+x InstallNET.sh